"""

 # Update block evolution

-if old_blocks and new_blocks:
+if old_blocks and new_blocks and update_evolution:

 self.block_evolution.update(